RDycore/RDycore/docs/user/mms.md

 solved successfully for each solution component:

-* `num_refinements`: the number of times the domain (and timestep) are refined uniformly to test the rate of convergence of the solution error.
-This parameter is required if your input file has a `convergence` section.
+* `num_refinements`: the number of times the domain (and timestep) are refined uniformly from the base resolution to test the rate of convergence of the solution error.
+This parameter is required.
+* `base_refinement`: this optional parameter specifies the number of times the mesh should be refined to establish the coarsest resolution to be used in the convergence study.
+For example, a `base_refinement` of 2 indicates that a mesh loaded from a file should be refined twice before performing a convergence study.
 * `expected_rates`: a sub-subsection with `L1`, `L2`, and `Linf`
   entries for each relevant component name giving the expected rates of convergence for the appropriate error norms.
 Each of the component names and